do-mpc/do-mpc/documentation/source/overview.rst

 Structure
 *********
-One of the main features of "**do mpc**" is the modular structure.
+One of the main features of "**do-mpc**" is the modular structure.
 The tool consists of the the MPC optimizer, the simulator and the estimator building blocks, which are all derived from a previously configured model.
 In many cases the user will be using all three elements, the optimizer, simulator and estimator in a setup as depicted below: